trivago/cluecumber/core/README.md

 </dependency>
 ```

+__Note:__ From version 3.0.0 on, the Maven goal for command line invocation changed to `cluecumber:reporting`!

 # Prerequisites

 In order to have the JSON files as a source for the Cluecumber Report generation, you need to specify this option in